Police pursuit ends in fatal Rodeo crash that killed mother, injured children; Suspect arrested

 The driver of the Mazda, identified as White, got out of the vehicle and ran northbound onto Parker Avenue.

-Police set up a perimeter, and White was located a short time later and was taken into custody.
+Police set up a perimeter, and White was located a short time later at a nearby liquor store and was taken into custody.

 The driver of the Nissan, a 31-year-old mother of twin boys, who were also in the vehicle, was killed in the collision and pronounced deceased at the scene, police said.